-- Various design/construction activities were progressed and/or completed during the past fiscal year.
-Close coordination was maintained with the Construction Fund and DASNY, as well as the campus to ensure regulatory requirements were met and that all construction activities have been designed to meet the needs of the campus constituents.
-Projects progressed and/or completed include: - AHU and Controls Upgrade Phase V (Mason Hall) Summer 2020 phase II (south sector) Construction Phase Completed. - Houghton Hall Rehabilitation Phase II Fit-out Project In Construction Phase - Replace Windows Rockefeller Arts Center Construction Phase Completed - Reed Library Exterior Rehabilitation In Construction Phase - Maytum/Reed/McEwen Plaza Rehabilitation In Design Phase - Facilities Planning along with Facilities Services, Finance and Administration and the Construction Fund are in the process of continuing to refine the Campus Five-Year Capital Plan to fit within yearly spending caps and to establish funding requirements for major capital projects.
+- Facilities Planning along with Facilities Services, Finance and Administration and the Construction Fund are in the process of continuing to refine the Campus Five-Year Capital Plan to fit within yearly spending caps and to establish funding requirements for major capital projects.
 The Capital Plan is a multi-year plan which allows the University to identify and propose programs to address the ongoing critical maintenance priorities of the campus.
 The objective of the Capital Plan is to protect, preserve, modify and maintain the campus' environment, facilities and supporting infrastructure.
-In addition, the plan identifies several Special Project Initiatives such as the Houghton Hall Rehabilitation Phase IV and Reed Library Exterior Rehab.
-This new plan has identified approximately \$54.4 million of critical maintenance projects and adaptation projects. - Facilities Planning continues to refine its requirements for building permits, tent structure permits, certificate of compliance and inspections during construction.
-During this fiscal year Facilities Planning issued 10 building permits, and 6 tent permits.
+In addition, the Five-Year Capital Plan identifies several Special Project Initiatives such as the Jewett Hall Rehabilitation and Interior Reed Library Rehab.
+This new plan has identified approximately \$76.8 million of critical maintenance projects and adaptation projects for the next 4 years. - Facilities Planning continues to refine its requirements for building permits, tent structure permits, certificate of compliance and inspections during construction.
+During this fiscal year Facilities Planning issued 5 building permits, and 0 tent permits.

 A Summary of Current Capital Construction Projects is included which provides a breakdown of projects by Academic/Administrative Buildings, Residential Rehabilitation, and Other Site/Infrastructure.
 An accompanying chart illustrating the percentage of each category to the overall capital construction cost is included as well.
-Also provided is statistical data of contracting activities during this past fiscal year of 2019-2020, Campus Let Design and Construction Projects Report, and related charts illustrating unit support and volume/value for campus-administered contracting activities.
+Also provided is statistical data of contracting activities during this past fiscal year of 2020-2021, Campus Let Design and Construction Projects Report, and related charts illustrating unit support and volume/value for campus-administered contracting activities.